Hair Transplants

 How Hair Transplants Treat Hair Loss

-Hair transplants address hair loss by taking hair follicles from a donor site and transplanting them into areas affected by thinning or baldness.
+Hair transplants address hair loss by relocating healthy hair follicles from areas of the scalp that are resistant to hair loss (typically the back or sides of the head) to areas where hair is thinning or completely absent.
 There are two primary techniques used for this procedure: Follicular Unit Transplantation (FUT) and Follicular Unit Extraction (FUE).

 Follicular Unit Transplantation (FUT)